data-apis/scipy-2023-presentation/paper.rst

 An array shape specifies the number of elements along each array axis (also referred to as "dimension").
 The number of axes corresponds to the dimensionality (or "rank") of an array.
-For example, :math:`(10)` is a one- dimensional array (vector) containing 10 elements; :math:`(3,5)` is a two- dimensional array (matrix) whose inner dimension contains 5 elements and whose outer dimension contains 3 elements.
+For example, :math:`(10)` is a one-dimensional array (vector) containing 10 elements; :math:`(3,5)` is a two-dimensional array (matrix) whose inner dimension contains 5 elements and whose outer dimension contains 3 elements.

 An array device specifies the location of array memory allocation and operation execution.
 A conforming array object is assigned to a single logical device,